 We help people to access resources to meet their highest possible level of self-sufficiency by identifying needs, setting priorities and providing information and encouragement.
-RCAM helps families to stay in their homes by networking with other agencies to help prevent homelessness.
-Clients must meet criteria guidelines before they can receive assistance from Homelessness Prevention Services.
+RCAM helps families stay in their homes by providing a variety of emergency services and collaborating with other agencies to help prevent homelessness.

 - Eviction Prevention

 This Service provides information about other resources such as:

 - Contact Information for Food Pantries in the Area

 - Where to find Clothing & Furniture

 Our Homelessness Prevention Services include shelter for families and senior citizens.